Neo-virex/Neo-virex.github.io/_posts/2025-08-03-tryhackme_biohazard.md

 image:
   path: room_img.png

-description: "This write-up documents a complete walkthrough of the “**Biohazard**” CTF challenge.
+description: "This write-up documents a complete walkthrough of the Biohazard CTF challenge.
 It integrates the detailed steps from the reference HTML write-up (originally from the Bio-hazard TryHackMe page) with my own investigation, notes, and captured artifacts.
-It explores each phase in sequence **reconnaissance**, **enumeration**, **exploitation**, and **privilege escalation**—alongside captured flags, passwords, tools, and decryption paths."
+It explores each phase in sequence reconnaissance, enumeration, exploitation, and **privilege escalation alongside captured flags, passwords, tools, and decryption paths."
 ---

-# 🕯️ The **Biohazard** – CTF Write-up
+# 🕯️ The Biohazard – CTF Write-up
 Created: August 3, 2025 3:27 AM
 Status: Done